 Despite all his ingenuity, Kouttron was regularly facing issues with the motor control.
 Specifically, the servo drive he was using kept faulting and overheating during the motor tests, even with fans and ventilation in the board’s frame.
 In August 2014, he contacted ADVANCED Motion Controls seeking a drive that would be able to handle the workload and stay cool enough.

 René Ymzon at AMC recommended the AZB60A8, a compact PCB mount servo drive with a cross sectional area less than that of a credit card yet capable of over 2 kW peak power.
-The drive was priced at $395 at the time, but AMC liked the project so much that they decided to donate the drive to Kouttron completely free of charge, as opposed to the usual 30% discount for the University Outreach program.
-Once the new drive was installed and working, Kouttron could continue.
+Already fascinated with the project, AMC decided to donate the drive to Kouttron completely free of charge.
+Kouttron was easily able to make his own mounting card for the servo drive that fit in the chassis.
+Once the new drive was installed and working, the rest of the project could continue.

 For additional safety, Kouttron made sure that the board had a dead man’s switch.
 This came in the form of an electric guitar stomp button installed in the top of the frame.
 With this switch, the Nimbus will only operate if the user has their foot on the button, thereby preventing runaways and making dismounting easier.
 To make the board safe to ride at night, Kouttron fitted the front end with a bright LED module, which could be turned on and off by tilting the board 90 degrees while it wasn’t accelerating.
 After some final tweaks to the frame and the addition of battery packs and grip tape, the Flying Nimbus was ready for full testing.

 After some tuning of the control loop, Kouttron and his friends were able to work the board easily.
 Ironically, the people who had the most difficulty with the Nimbus were those who had experience skateboarding, who often tried to do the balancing themselves instead of letting the board do it for them.